msjimc/AgileStructure/guide/README.md

 ### Aligned data format

 AgileStructure is designed to visualise aligned long read data formatted as indexed ```bam``` files.
-It's expected that the index file will have the same name as the bam file with the `*.bam.bai` extension appended to the bam files name, for instance the bam file:
+It's expected that the index file will have the same name as the ```bam``` file with the ```*.bai``` extension appended to the bam files name, for instance the bam file:
 ```CNTNAP2.srt.mm2.bam```
 will have a index file named:
 ```CNTNAP2.srt.mm2.bam.bai```
 which will be in the same directory as the bam file.
+The ```bam``` file must contain the header section which lists the name and size of each reference sequence in the reference genome.

 ### Preferred long read sequence aligners

 Long reads that span a break point will appear to consist of two regions of homology, mapping to different locations in the genome.
 How these chimeric alignments are reported are aligner specific.
 Some aligners such as minimap2 ([github](https://github.com/lh3/minimap2), [paper](https://academic.oup.com/bioinformatics/article/34/18/3094/4994778)), treat the two regions as different alignments, but will report the secondary alignment as a condensed CIGAR string in the primary alignments tag section, while others, report the read as two separate alignments, but not directly reference the other alignment's position and CIGAR string.
-However, for shorter indels both types of aligner may report them in the CIGAR string ([see section](#identifying-indels-using-the-primary-alignments-cigar-string)).
+However, for shorter indels both types of aligner may report them in the CIGAR string ([see this section](#identifying-indels-using-the-primary-alignments-cigar-string)).
-AgileStructure is only able to analyse reads in which the indel is reported in the primary alignment's CIGAR string or the secondary alignment is reported in the tag section, however reporting secondary alignments in the tag section is the most flexible method and will allow more complex break points to be processed.
+AgileStructure is only able to analyse reads in which the indel is reported in the primary alignment's CIGAR string or the secondary alignment is reported in the tag section: The reporting of the secondary alignment in the tag section is the most flexible method and will allow more complex break points to be processed.
 Consequently, it is recommended to align data using an aligner like minimap2.

 ### Optional data

-To aid the analysis, it is possible to view the putative break points with reference to the  location of repeat and genes sequences.
+To aid the analysis, it is possible to view the putative break points with reference to the  location of repeat and gene sequences.
 This data can be obtain from the USCS genome browser as described [here](downloadingOptionalFiles.md).

 ## Importing alignment data